joaoviictorti/runas-rs/README.md

 An offensive version of `runas` in Rust with extra features.
 This crate provides both a CLI and a Rust crate for spawning processes under different Windows user accounts, with support for privileges, secure token manipulation, profile/environment loading, and more.

+## Features

+- ✅ Supports explicit user credentials for spawning processes under different accounts.
+- ✅ CLI and library support: use it programmatically or directly from the terminal.
+- ✅ Compatible with service and interactive sessions (proper desktop/window station handling).
+- ✅ Enables profile and environment loading using simple bitflag options.

 ## Getting started

 Add `runas-rs` to your project by updating your `Cargo.toml`: